 - Improved syntax definition.

-Sublime Text 3 functionality is enhanced with Package Control.
-Here, the developer will find a lot of useful applications and add-ons.
-In particular, you can add debugging tools, additional themes, Intellisense support, and many other options.
+But the most important aspect of Sublime Text 3 functionality is that it can be enhanced with Package Control.
+Within it, the developer can find a lot of useful applications and add-ons.
+In particular, you can add debugging tools, additional themes, Intellisense support, and find many other options.

 When choosing a paid text editor for Mac, you need to pay attention to BBEdit.
-This is a very good service for developers who work primarily with HTML.
+This is a very good service for web development firm engineers who work primarily with HTML.
 BBEdit stands out for its very user-friendly and thoughtful interface.
 The editor allows you to quickly find and replace regular expressions, and it has a project management function.